slobentanzer/causality_perspective_2023/manuscript.md

 Without this causal framework, one might mistakenly interpret correlations as bidirectional influences or overlook confounding factors, leading to incorrect conclusions.
 However, inference is also very sensitive to the completeness of the PK that is applied; most biomedical PK is far from complete [@doi:10.15252/msb.202211036].
 For instance, the function of more than 95% of all the known phosphorylation events that occur in human cells is currently unknown [@doi:10.1126/scisignal.aau8645;@doi:10.1038/s41587-019-0344-3].
-In contrast to causal discovery, scaling therefore plays a smaller role in causal inference; here, the main problems are incompleteness and identifying the “right” biases ([Glossary][Bias (machine learning)]) to apply.
+In contrast to causal discovery, scaling therefore plays a smaller role in causal inference; here, the main problems are incompleteness and identifying the “right” [biases][Bias (machine learning)] to apply.

 ### The ladder of causality